top of page

 The adjective 'skittish' has its roots in the Middle English word 'skit,' which means 'to move quickly' or 'to dart.'
 It is closely related to the Old Norse word 'skjota,' which also means 'to shoot' or 'to dart.'
 Over time, 'skittish' came to describe something or someone that is easily startled, nervous, or prone to sudden and unpredictable movements or reactions.
 Its etymology aptly captures the essence of this term, emphasizing the idea of quick, darting movements and a tendency to react impulsively to stimuli, much like a startled horse might shy away or dart unpredictably when alarmed.
 'Skittish' effectively conveys a sense of unpredictability and unease associated with such behaviors.

-Quiz: Find the meaning of the adjective skittish:
+Find the correct meaning of the adjective skittish:

 Try Again!